Placement Responsibilities

 1. Review DCFS 709, DCFS 5210, all placement agreement forms and attachments.

-2. If they are accurate and complete, sign the forms and return them to the CSW.
+2. If the forms are accurate and complete, sign the forms and return them to the CSW.

-3. If they are not accurate and complete, return the forms to the CSW for correction.
+3. If the forms are not accurate and complete, return the forms to the CSW for correction.

-4. Repeat the procedure until all of the placement forms are accurate and complete.
+4. Repeat the procedure until all placement forms are accurate and complete.

-Intake and Detention Control (IDC) CSW & SCSW Responsibilities
+Intake and Detention Control (IDC) CSW and SCSW Responsibilities

 1. Review the detention report and any attachments.